Flask-FlatPages/Flask-FlatPages/CONTRIBUTING.rst

 =================

 We use ``flake8`` to ensure code in the project conforms to a common style.
-The config can be found in ``setup.cfg``.
+The config can be found in ``pyproject.toml``.
 Broadly, the project uses `smarkets import style <https://github.com/PyCQA/flake8-import-order/blob/master/tests/test_cases/complete_smarkets.py>`_, and we prefer breaking lines after a binary opertor.

 To check the style of any contributions, simply run ``tox -e lint``.

 Code is linted as part of the CI pipeline, which runs on push and on opening a pull request.

+Auto-formatting is handled using Black, and can be run using ``tox -e fmt``.

 Tests
 =====